top of page

 May

 Ok, go ahead and plant!
 Flowers, vegetables, herbs!
 Because it's May, you may do it all.
-Your May to do list is very long, but the weather is so perfect, the days are so long, chores are not a problem.
+Your May to-do list is very long, but the weather is so perfect, chores are not a problem.

 Fun Stuff

-Put up hummingbird feeders. if you have ever watched these birds, you know they are very aggressive and territorial, therefore feeders in the front and back yards are suggested.
-Commercial nectar is good but you can make your own (1 cup of sugar to 4 cups of water, add a few drops of red food coloring if desired).
-Keep your feeders full and then watch the show these critters put on.
+Put up hummingbird feeders.
+If you have ever watched these birds, you know they are very aggressive and territorial, therefore feeders in the front and back yards are suggested.
+Commercial nectar is good but you can also make your own (1 cup of sugar to 4 cups of water, add a few drops of red food coloring if desired).
+Keep your feeders full and watch them flutter in day after day.

 Grass

-1. Crabgrass has begun to sprout.
-Use MSMA to control and note your calendar to put out crabgrass killer in Sept. & March.
-2. Bermuda & Centipede Seed can now be planted.
-Why plant sod when for 10% of the cost you can have a beautiful lawn?
-Now is a perfect time to plant from seed.
+Crabgrass has begun to sprout.
+Use Fertilome® Weed Out with Crabgrass Killer to control it and note your calendar to put out crabgrass preventer in September and March.
+Bermuda and Centipede Seed can now be planted.
+Why plant sod when you can have a beautiful lawn for 10% of the cost?
 Bring your measurements and we'll help you with what you need.
-3. Fescue lawns should be fertilized for the last time until fall.
+Established Bermuda needs preventative fungicide.
+Fescue lawns should be fertilized for the last time until fall.
 Raise your mower blade to its highest setting (helps to shade those roots from the July sun).
-4. Feed established Centipede lawns with an 18-0-18 fertilizer.
+Feed established Centipede lawns with an 18-0-18 fertilizer.
 Be careful killing weeds in Centipede lawns - use only products that contain Atrazine.
-5. Its prime time for Bermuda.
-Bermuda loves hot weather to fertilize every 6 weeks until late August, and mow at 1 1/2 inches high.
+Its prime time for Bermuda.
+Bermuda loves hot weather so fertilize every 6 weeks until late August, and mow at 1 1/2 inches high.
+See lawn schedule here.

 Water